joelspadin/vscode-remote-x11/extension/README.md

 and [X410](https://token2shell.com/x410/) should also work.

-For SSH connections, if the remote machine does not have Bash installed, you must change the `remoteX11.SSH.displayCommand` setting (see below) and provide a command that prints the value of the `DISPLAY` variable.
+For SSH connections, if the remote machine does not have Bash installed, you must change the `remoteX11.SSH.displayCommand` setting and provide a command that prints the value of the `DISPLAY` variable.
+If you are using port forwarding, you may also need to change the `remoteX11.SSH.port` setting.
+See below for more details.

 ## Access Control